mne-tools/mne-connectivity/CONTRIBUTING.md

 3. With the pull request merged, create a release tag for the new major-minor-micro version number (e.g., `v0.8.0`) on the `main` branch, and publish the release on GitHub.

 4. Create a new maintenance branch named with the major-minor version number of the new version (e.g., `maint/0.8`).
+Creating the maintenance branch **after** the release tag is important in ensuring that the documentation built from the maintenance branch will have the correct version number set by `setuptools_scm`.

 5. Trusted publishing action (`.github/workflows/release.yml`) will automatically add the new release to PyPI, which will in turn be picked up by the [conda-forge feedstock](https://github.com/conda-forge/mne-connectivity-feedstock).